Cghlewis/data-mgmt-ed-research-book/_book/07-style-guide.md

 - Be consistent with delimiters and capitalization.
 Follow an existing naming convention.
 - Consider limiting the number of allowable characters to prevent hitting your path limit (as mentioned above)
 - Do not use `/` in dates and format them consistently.
 It is beneficial to format dates using the ISO 8601 standard in one of these two ways:
-  - `YYYY-MM-DD` or `YYYYMMDD`
+  - *YYYY-MM-DD* or *YYYYMMDD*
   - While the first way adds more characters to your variable names, it also may be clearer for users to interpret.
 Either of these date formats will be sortable.
 - When versioning your files, pick a format and add it to your style guide
   - If you plan to version using a number, consider left padding with 0 before single digit numbers to keep the file name the same length as it grows (`v01`, `v02`).
-  - As mentioned in our Chapter \@ref(document), it is possible to version programatically using tools like Git and GitHub.
+  - As mentioned in Section \@ref(document-change), it is possible to version programatically using tools like Git and GitHub.
 However, these tools are not always practical for education research.
 A more practical means of versioning may be to manually version files and track changes in a changelog.
 - If your files need to be run in a sequential order, add the order number to the beginning of the file name, with leading zeros to ensure proper sorting (`01_`, `02_`)
 - Choose abbreviations and/or consistent terms to use for common names/phrases and add them to your style guide (`student` = `stu`).
   - This helps reduce file name character lengths and also creates standardized, searchable metadata, which can allow you to more easily, programmatically retrieve files (for example, retrieve all files containing the phrase "stu_obs_raw").